-- 38. (1) This Article shall have effect for the purpose of adapting in relation to this Part any right (however and whenever created or arising) which a person may have to be indemnified against expenses incurred by him. - (2) In determining for the purposes of any such right the reasonableness of any expenses, the possibility of avoiding them or part of them by taking advantage of this Part shall be disregarded. - (3) Where a person having any such right to be indemnified against expenses incurred in connection with any matter in respect of which a criminal aid certificate may be granted- - (a) is granted such a certificate; or - (b) has his defence before the Crown Court undertaken by counsel or solicitor or both at the request of the judge;
+38. (1) This Article shall have effect for the purpose of adapting in relation to this Part any right (however and whenever created or arising) which a person may have to be indemnified against expenses incurred by him.

+(2) In determining for the purposes of any such right the reasonableness of any expenses, the possibility of avoiding them or part of them by taking advantage of this Part shall be disregarded.

-then the right shall inure also for the benefit of the F Lord Chancellor | as if any expenses defrayed or cost paid under Article 36 in relation to that certificate or defence had been expenses incurred by that person.
+(3) Where a person having any such right to be indemnified against expenses incurred in connection with any matter in respect of which a criminal aid certificate may be granted--- then the right shall inure also for the benefit of the |^{F76} Lord Chancellor| as if any expenses defrayed or cost paid under Article 36 in relation to that certificate or defence had been expenses incurred by that person.